 Our first reaction with students who are unmotivated is frustration and annoyance.
 It’s easy to think about just throwing that student out of our room so we don’t have to deal with him or her.
 We have brilliant lesson plans and creative presentations ready and a student who threatens that immediately raises our blood pressure.
 What can we do to motivate students?
 Is there even a cure?

 Let’s start with an analogy: I hate cooking.
-I hate cooking with a passion and would rather swim in a tank full of piranhas than to cook!
-That’s pretty extreme you say?
+I hate cooking with a passion and would rather swim in a tank full of piranhas than cook!
+That’s pretty extreme, you say?
 It may be, but it illustrates my hatred perfectly.
 I recall a time when I was little that I desired to make popcorn.
 It was long before the days of the microwave and we did not have a fancy popcorn maker.
 No, we had to place popcorn kernels in a pan with oil, shake the pan around over the flame, and wait for it to pop-pop-pop.
-It was the precursor to the jiffy pop over the fire.
+It was the precursor to the Jiffy Pop over the fire.
 I wanted butter on my popcorn, and I thought it had to be like putting butter on mashed potatoes.
 You slice a pat off the stick of butter, and you toss it on your popcorn.
 Quick and simple.
 Oh, did I hear the roar of laughter.
 The people in the next county heard the roar of laughter.
 How embarrassing.
 I guess I was wrong.
 Later growing up I struggled more and more with cooking, having little incidents here and there that caused more laughter and ridicule.
 It was crystal clear I was terrible at cooking.

 Imagine if my administrator desired for me to put on a spaghetti dinner for the staff.
 I would be horrified.
 I would try to think of every excuse possible to get out of it.
 I’d have anxiety.
 I would be very concerned about how I would bomb the cooking experience yet again.
 Clearly, I would not have the motivation to cook for my colleagues.

 So, how do we respond?
 What actions can we take to motivate students?

 P- Purpose.
 Students need to feel that everything they are learning is relevant.
 I can’t tell you how many times I have heard my own children say, “What’s the point?” and “We are never going to use this!”
 If you think back to when you were in high school, how relevant did you feel what you were learning was?
 If you are an educator, and yet you felt it was irrelevant from time to time, imagine how irrelevant it feels to an unmotivated student.
 Students see no point if it does not somehow relate to their life.